RIR360/development/journal/2025/february.md

 ## 02/14/2025
 - When you're in solitude, you tend to think too much about stuff rather than doing.
 - Our brain desn't like boredom, so be careful when you plan to be more focused.
+- Maintaining a good mental heatlh is tough, and you won't see the solutions work immediately.